awsdocs/aws-cli-user-guide/doc_source/install-linux-al2017.md

-# Installing the AWS Command Line Interface on Amazon Linux<a name="awscli-install-linux-al2017"></a>
+# Installing the AWS Command Line Interface on Amazon Linux<a name="install-linux-al2017"></a>

 The AWS CLI comes pre\-installed on Amazon Linux and Amazon Linux 2\.
 Check the currently installed version using the following command\.

 ```
 $ aws --version
-aws-cli/1.11.83 Python/2.7.12 Linux/4.9.20-11.31.amzn1.x86_64 botocore/1.5.46
+aws-cli/1.16.67 Python/3.7.1 Linux/4.14.77-81.59.amzn2.x86_64 botocore/1.12.57
 ```

-You can use `sudo yum update` to get the latest version available in the yum repository, but this may not be the latest version\.
-Use pip to get the latest version\.
+You can use `sudo yum update` to get the latest version available in the yum repository, but this might not be the latest version\.
+Instead, we recommend that you use `pip` to get the latest version\.

 **Prerequisites**
 Verify that Python and pip are already installed\.
-For more information, see [Install the AWS Command Line Interface on Linux](awscli-install-linux.md)\.
+For more information, see [Install the AWS Command Line Interface on Linux](install-linux.md)\.

 **To upgrade the AWS CLI on Amazon Linux \(root\)**